Skip to main content

 • Hospital operations, staffing, maintenance, and healthcare delivery.

-• Data collection, health IT systems, community outreach, and research.
+• Data collection, health information technology systems, community outreach, and research.

-• Any unspent funds shall be placed into a reserve fund managed by the Secretary of Health and Human Services (HHS).
+• Any unspent funds shall be placed into a reserve fund managed by the Secretary of Health and Human Services.

 (a) Eligibility